fehrmadr/Syringe-Pump/code.md

 # Arduino Code for Syringe Pump

+Below is code used for the Arduino Uno and Mega.
+This can be copied and pasted into the Arduino IDE.

 ```
 // Define pin connections & motor's steps per revolution
 const int dirPin = 2;